EdenEast/nightfox.nvim/readme.md

 ## Features

-- Support both vim and neovim
+- Supports both vim and neovim
 - Highly configurable with template overriding
 - Support for multiple [plugins](#supported-plugins) and [status lines](#status-lines)
   - And many others should "just work"!